-An axial loading force, which allows one component to act as a hammer on the other, producing an impaction of the articular surface or, if more severe, an impaction with fracture of the metaphysis or even diaphysis.
+An axial loading force, which allows one component to act as a hammer on the other, producing an impaction of the articular surface or, if more severe, an impaction with a fracture of the metaphysis or even diaphysis.
 The bone quality, the position of the limb, and the exact vector of the force will determine the fracture pattern.

 This leads to an injury which is similar to crushing and can cause multifragmentary intraarticular fractures.
 There is associated severe soft-tissue injuries.